drittich/polestar2-emergency-info/README.md

 ![image](https://user-images.githubusercontent.com/1222810/167464833-a5950991-7025-463c-90bd-276225e3fe18.png)

+## Google Assistant Reset Procedure

+You can re-initiate the Google Assistant by clearing the app's storage.
+You do this by following these steps:

+`Settings -> Apps & Notifications -> Show all Apps -> Google Assistant -> Storage & Cache -> Clear storage`

 ## Launch Sequence

 1. At a stop, double-tap then hold the brake pedal so that the hold (H) function appears.